-The carrying values of cash and cash equivalents, accounts receivable, unbilled receivables, related party loan and other government funding receivable and accounts payable and accrued liabilities approximate their fair values due to their short-term to maturity.
-Long-term debt has a fair value of \$2,761,928 (carrying value of \$2,717,146) which is based on the present value of future interest and principal payments, using a discount rate of 12%.
+The carrying values of cash and cash equivalents, accounts receivable, unbilled receivables, related party loan and other government funding receivable and accounts payable and accrued liabilities approximate their fair value due to their short-term to maturity.
+Long-term debt fair value approximates carrying value due to the floating market rate of interest.